rp42dev/MS-4-Django-Full-Stack-Project/README.md

 1. Easy navigate and find the products that they are interested in buying.
 1. Easily select the product that user wishes to purchase.
 1. Register account to have personal account.
-1. Login and Save shopping-cart and shipping deteails for fast checkout.
+1. Login and Save shopping-cart and shipping details for fast checkout.
+1. Update account details/shipping details or delete their account.
+1. Enable the User to track their order history.
-1. Be able to make instant and safe payments.
+1. To be able to make instant and safe payments.
 1. Have The ability to contact company if they have a query.

+### **The website needs to enable the Administrator to**
+1. Enable administrator to monitor shop items with ease.
+1. Enable administrator to add/edit and delete shopping items in template or admin interface.
+1. Enable the Administrator to track all the purchases.
+1. Enable the Administrator to track shipping information.
+1. Update user account details or delete their accounts.

 ### **The website needs to enable the company to**
 1. Get the business online and expand online presence.